BranchTaken/Hemlock/doc/tools/hocc.md

 ### Non-terminals

 Non-terminal identifiers match `[_]*[A-Z][A-Za-z0-9_']*` in conformance with Hemlock's capitalized identifier syntax.
-By convention the `hocc` documentation restricts non-terminal identifiers to `[A-Z][A-Za-z0-9]*` to distinguish non-terminals from tokens, but other conventions can work just as well.
+By convention the Hocc documentation restricts non-terminal identifiers to `[A-Z][A-Za-z0-9]*` to distinguish non-terminals from tokens, but other conventions can work just as well.